topology-foundation/docs-drp/docs/get-started/hashgraph.md

 # HashGraph Merge
 When two nodes synchronize their operation histories of the same CRO, they effectively merge their hash graphs.
 The merge operation performs the union of hashgraphs.
-Merging might require resolving concurrent operations, but this is out of scope for this article (check out the [concurrency](./concurrency.md) and [conflict](./conflict.md) sections for more details).

 <div align="center">